3ventic/discord-rss/README.md

 ### Docker

 Pull and run from the docker image from the GitHub repository.
-Mount /tmp/appdata for persistence.
+See configuration.

 ### Native

-Install node 14+ and npm, and run `npm install`, `npm run build`, and `npm run start`
+Install node 18+ and npm, and run `npm install`, `npm run build`, and `npm run start`

 ### Configuration